Detroit Bankruptcy Protection Affirmed by Judge

 “These are issues we’re talking about internally, how broadly that might extend,” Laskey said.
 “It would certainly make us reexamine the value to credit quality of having that unlimited-tax pledge versus other tax-supported obligations,” she said.

-“Our feeling was that with unlimited-tax general obligation bonds you have the pledge to levy property tax without limitation to pay the debt, and that seemed somewhat more secure [than other tax-supported bonds],” said Laskey.
+“Our feeling was that with unlimited-tax general obligation bonds you have the pledge to levy property tax without limitation to pay the debt, and that seemed somewhat more secure ,” said Laskey.
 “They do give you a little more financial flexibility because you have the ability and the obligation to pay for them, which you don’t have for limited-tax bonds, certificates of participation, or lease revenue bonds.”

 If the city moves into Chapter 9, the case could set precedents when it comes to treatment of ULTGOs, she said.